 Let’s take a look then and see whether there’s any merit to the claims.

-Is Tequila Good For Your Health?
+Is Tequila Good For You?

 - How Is Tequila Made?